raspibolt/raspibolt/raspibolt_78_balanceofsatoshis.md

   ```sh
   $ bos help balance
   ```
+A description of all the commands is also available here: [https://github.com/niteshbalusu11/BOS-Commands-Document](https://github.com/niteshbalusu11/BOS-Commands-Document) (note that this page might not be kept up-to-date)

 * To rebalance on your node [A] a channel with high outbound (to node B) and a channel with high inbound (to node C)